Foundational Reading · 67 Terms · Reviewed June 2026

 # Observability (AI Agent) Live and historical visibility into agent execution — what ran, on what data, with what result.

 AI agent observability goes beyond LLM call logs.
 It needs to capture orchestration paths, tool invocations, approvals, retries, and downstream effects.
-See AI Agent Observability: Logs, Traces, Audit.
+See Agent Observability and AI Agent Observability: Logs, Traces, Audit.

 # On-Premise AI Agent Platform The operating layer for running agents, retrieval, routing, and governance inside controlled infrastructure.

 An on-premise AI agent platform is more than a model host.
 It bundles agent runtime, private retrieval, policy enforcement, observability, and deployment control so the enterprise retains data and runtime control.
-See the pillar page and On-Prem AI overview.
+See the pillar page, On-Prem AI overview, and Implementation Roadmap.

 P